NuLink-network/nulink-sdk/docs/functions/getDataContentAsPublisher.md

 ▸ **getDataContentAsPublisher**(`data`): `Promise`<{ `url`: `string` = url; `dataLabel`: `string`  }\>

-The data/file publisher obtains the content of the data/file
+The data/file publisher obtains the content of the data/file Please unlock account with your password first by call getWalletDefaultAccount(userpassword), otherwise an UnauthorizedError exception will be thrown

 **`Throws`**